jaittoka/typed-decoders/README.md

 - `Null` Accepts null value
 - `Pass` Accepts anything, but decode result type is still unknown
 - `Opt` Converts decoder to accept also undefined/null values
 - `Obj` Create a decoder that accepts an object.
-Each field is given an own decoder
+Each field is given an own decoder.
+If two objects are given, the second specifies optional fields.
 - `Rec` Create a decoder that accepts a record (an object with string keys and all field values of same type)
-- `Part` Create a decoder that accepts an object with each field optional (partial object).
-Each field is given an own decoder
 - `Arr` Creates a decoder that accepts an Array.
 Each item of an array is decoded with same decoder
 - `Some` Creates a decoder that accepts multiple different decodings.
 - `Map` Creates a decoder that accepts multiple types, but converts them all to a single type.
 - `Every` Creates a decoder that decodes value with multiple object types and combines them.
 - `Def` Converts a decoder to a decoder with a default value.
+- `Pipe` Creates a decoder that runs multiple decoders, passing the result to the next decoder.
+The processing is stopped at first error.

 # Examples for the more complex decoders